gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 science models where the model is fit with the mean subtracted from each predictor so all have mean 0 and the precision of the y-intercept is interesting.
 But even in these models, the test for the y-intercept being 0 is rarely of interest.].
+\index{@$y$-intercept interpretation!MLR}
 But we should at least go through the motions on this test once so you don't make the same mistakes:

 $\boldsymbol{H_0: \beta_0=0 \textbf{ vs } H_A: \beta_0\ne 0}$ in a model with